 A good rule of thumb when using digital communication is to keep messaging brief and to the point.

 Corporate Benefits Portals and Websites

-The ADP study advised that nine out of ten large companies, and seven out of ten mid-size companies have a web-based benefit portal for hosting employee benefits information and resources.
+ADP's surveys indicate that nine out of 10 large companies, and seven out of 10 mid-size companies, have a web-based benefit portal for hosting employee benefits information and resources.
 This is a secure way for employers to share important benefits information and instructions for enrolling in benefit plans.
 Benefit websites must be encrypted to the highest level possible and designed with a single-sign-on process to protect personal health information and other data, locked behind user credentials.

 Making the most of a website portal for benefits communication can include:

 - Setting up a simple system for accessing the portal online and through mobile devices

 - Adding valuable content that relates to the benefits and wellness goals of employees